League and Self-Defense: Program

 The main objectives of the coalition were to create a commission of inquiry into the Central Anticorruption Bureau and its operations, blocking the ratification of the European Union reform treaty that both members of the coalition were opposed to, stop the privatization process and "strengthen the constitutional protection of life", which would include introducing additional restrictions on abortion.
 Both Samoobrona and LPR stressed opposition to the European Union as one of the main goals of the party, as both parties did not accept the EU Reform Treaty.
 LiS was described as a "radical, anti-European, anti-market economy and nationalist" party; Polish politicians also called it 'exotic' and 'national-socialist'.
+Others classified it as social nationalist.
 The coalition was ultimately dominated by Samoobrona which had more Sejm and Senate seats than League of Polish Families, and polled 8% on its own in August 2007, compared to LPR's 3% (which would be below the 5% electoral threshold, thus putting LPR at risk of losing all its seats).
 According to the polls, Lepper was also preferred to become the leader of League and Self-Defence over LPR's leader Giertych, though a majority preferred the coalition to put forward a new, "fresh face" politician as its leader instead.
 Polish daily Dziennik Polska-Europa-Świat remarked that "Without Samoobrona there is no LPR".